 Addiction is a chronic disease that affects the brain, particularly areas of motivation and reward.
 However, one of the questions that scientists continue to explore is whether alcoholism is genetic and how much hereditary traits factor into an addiction.
-In other words, if someone in your family is an alcoholic, how likely are you to become an alcoholic and ultimately require alcohol addiction treatment?
+In other words, is alcohol hereditary, and if someone in your family is an alcoholic, how likely are you to become an alcoholic and ultimately require alcohol addiction treatment?

 Genetics and Hereditary Traits: What’s the Difference?

-When it comes to diseases, genetics and heredity are not necessarily the same thing.
+Genetics and heredity are not necessarily the same when it comes to diseases.
 What is the difference?

-Genetics: A person may have an abnormality in their genome.
-What this means is that they may have a genetic disposition that makes them gravitate toward substance abuse.
+A person may have an abnormality in their genome.
+This means that they may have a genetic disposition that makes them gravitate toward substance abuse.
 It’s what is commonly known as an addictive personality.
 You may have zero interest in taking drugs or drinking alcohol.
-However, after you try it for the first time, you may suddenly become hooked.
+However, you may suddenly become hooked after you try it for the first time.

-Hereditary Traits: Hereditary traits are specific traits that are passed from your parents’ DNA to your DNA.
-These traits can characterize different things about you such as the way you look, act, or think.
+Hereditary traits are specific traits passed from your parents’ DNA to your DNA.
+These traits can characterize different things about you, such as the way you look, act, or think.
 It can also determine whether you are likely to become addicted to drugs or alcohol.

 Why Hereditary Traits Are Difficult to Identify

 If you are living with other relatives who are alcoholics, and you become an alcoholic, what factors led to your alcoholism?
-While hereditary traits may be a factor, there are other things that could contribute to your addiction, such as:
+While hereditary traits may be a factor, other things could contribute to your addiction, such as:

 - Environment: Being around alcohol all of the time